Fermenty, Paleo-friendly Thousand Island Dressing

 I’ve had this dressing up to three weeks without signs of deterioration but I’d caution against going longer.

-So now that that scary thought has been addressed, let’s get to it!
+So now that scary thought has been addressed, let’s get to it!
 This recipe will fill a 16 oz. jar.

 You will need: